Pierre Rapsat

 Pierre Rapsat (born Pierre Raepsaet, 28 May 1948 – 20 April 2002) was a Belgian singer-songwriter who had a very successful career in his homeland and also spells of popularity in other Francophone countries.
 Outside these areas, he is best known for his participation in the 1976 Eurovision Song Contest.

 Early life and career

 Rapsat was born in the Ixelles municipality of Brussels to a Flemish father and a mother of Asturian descent.
+His father spent two years in the Dachau concentration camp, and his mother fled her country during the civil war.
 When Rapsat was 10 years old the family moved to Verviers, which remained his home for the rest of his life.

+Pierre Rapsat began writing songs at the age of 13, influenced by British pop music, including The Beatles and The Rolling Stones, as well as French chanson, particularly the works of Léo Ferré and Georges Brassens.
+He also acquired his first guitar at that age.
+By 18, he had decided to pursue a career in music, focusing on songwriting and composition.

+In the early stages of his career, Rapsat performed with various dance orchestras and musical groups.
+In 1970, he founded his first band, Laurélie, which released one album before disbanding.
+He subsequently joined the Brussels-based group Jenghiz Khan and recorded the album Welt Cult.
+The group also disbanded shortly thereafter.

-He started performing with various groups before launching a solo career in 1973.
+Following these experiences, Rapsat chose to pursue a solo career in 1973.
 His musical style was eclectic, ranging from rock to chanson, but at this stage earned him little success.

 Eurovision Song Contest

 In 1976 Rapsat's self-composed song "Judy et Cie" ("Judy and Co.") was chosen as the Belgian entry for the twenty first Eurovision Song Contest, which took place on 3 April in The Hague.
 With its haunting melody and melancholy lyrics, it was an unusual and atypical song for Eurovision at that time.
 In a strong field, it finished the evening in eighth place out of 18 entries, and is often cited by Eurovision fans as being among Belgium's best.